MRI and medical considerations

 Cochlear Nucleus Implants: designed for MRI compatibility at 1.5 T and 3.0 T

-We designed our latest Nucleus® Profile™ Plus Series Implant so adults and children can have a routine 1.5 T MRI or a high-definition 3.0 T MRI without removing its magnet.2
+We designed our latest Nucleus® Profile™ Plus Series Implant so you can have a routine 1.5 T MRI or a high-definition 3.0 T MRI without removing its magnet.2

-This means no additional surgery, no need to wear a bandage in an MRI machine, no waiting for a scan and, most importantly, no unnecessary time without sound.
+This means no additional surgery, no need to wear a bandage in an MRI machine, no waiting for your scan and, most importantly, no unnecessary time without sound.

 Nucleus Profile and Cl24RE/Freedom® implants are designed to be compatible for MRI at 3.0 T with a magnet removed and at 1.5 T with a magnet in place.2